This cake should be made in several stages over 2 days. Give yourself plenty of time, this extra special cake is worth it.

 Grind the pistachios with flour in a processor.

-Whisk the sugar and eggs in a stand mixer until ribbon stage.
+Whisk the sugar and eggs in a stand mixer until ribbon stage, add the gel colour as the eggs are being whipped.
 Fold in the pistachio and flour mixture and the lemon zest.
-Add the gel colour to the melted butter and pour down the side of the bowl and fold in.
+Pour the melted butter down the side of the bowl and fold in.

 Pour into a 23cm lined tin and cook for 30-40 minutes (may need longer?).